artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 10 Zona Los Robles                                  452
 # … with 418 more rows
 ~~~
+We can also note that the most expensive properties are located in the peripheria of the big city in luxury districts.
+The other interesting category here is the one related to companies:
 ~~~
 > select(companies %>% arrange(-total_vals), company, total_vals)
 # A tibble: 1,036 x 2